 2006 Reauthorization of the OAA

-ACL developed materials about the 2006 reauthorizaton of the Older Amerians Act.
-The FAQ provides guidance to the aging network.
-For more detail, see the Unofficial Compilation of Older Americans Act, as amended in 2006.
+ACL developed materials about the 2006 reauthorization of the Older Americans Act.
+The FAQs provides guidance to the aging network.

 Frequently Asked Questions (FAQs)